rdsl/LabelEnable-OmegaT/README.md

 ### Run
 - makelabel - to create the label directory and compile the glossaries.
-- initproject projectname - to add the apropriate translation memories and glossaries to the project directory, based on the project's labels.
+- initproject projectpath - to add the apropriate translation memories and glossaries to the project directory, based on the project's labels.

 ## Requirements